 The P.I.C. ordered a work-approved pair of sneaks called Saratoga Canvas.
 They strived to be Vans with a haughtily thick material, simplicity of design and classic-car red dye.
 But they had been pumped out in a factory that didn't take the time to design a shoe that felt good to active feet.
-That walked all day on glazed cement, leaned over counters and mucked through ever present spillage.
-Resting too high on the achilles, they tore down the skin to gaping blisters with fleshy raw, pink exposure that took painfully long to scab over.
-They sought a laid back skater appeal and labeled themselves with a wine country whimsy that didn't mesh in the least.
+That walked all day on glazed cement, mucked through ever present spillage and supported a frame that leaned over counters.
+Resting too high on the Achilles, they tore down the skin to gaping blisters with fleshy raw, pink exposure that took painfully long to scab over.
+They sought a laid-back skater appeal and labeled themselves with a wine country whimsy that didn't mesh in the least.
 Just a bullshit pair of cheap work shoes the company "gifted" you as if they were doing you a solid.